italia/spid-cie-oidc-docs/docs/en/userinfo_endpoint.rst

 ------------------------------

 The UserInfo Endpoint is an OIDC protected resource that returns the authenticated user's claims.
-To obtain the requested claims, the RP forwards a request to the UserInfo Endpoint using the Access Token.
+To obtain the requested claims, the RP sends a request to the UserInfo Endpoint using the Access Token.

 The UserInfo Endpoint MUST only support the method HTTP GET :rfc:`2616` and MUST accept and validate the Access Token sent in the Authorization field of the Header, whose type is Bearer :rfc:`6750`.